Sub-principles

 AAM Position:

-- What appears fundamental at one scale has structure at lower scale
+- What appears fundamental at one scale has structure at a lower scale

 - Same structural pattern at all scales

-- "Elementary particles" are complex structures at smaller SL
+- "Elementary particles" are complex structures at smaller similarity levels

 Observable Self-Similarity in Nature